 Is Slovenia Safe?

 Slovenia is among the safest countries in the world.
-The 2020 Gallup Law and Order report says there are only four other countries in which people feel safer walking alone.
-It also got the sixth-highest score in Gallup’s 2020 Law and Order Index.
+The 2022 Gallup Law and Order report says there are only five other countries in which people feel safer walking alone.
 According to the U.S. Department of State, the capital city of Ljubljana is a low-threat location for crime.
 Although many travelers don’t encounter crime, popular tourist locations can experience non-violent petty crime.

 It’s important to note; crimes can take place anywhere.
 But, travel throughout Slovenia is safe, and there are no areas you should avoid when touring.
 The superior healthcare system makes Slovenia a safe country to retire to as access to quality medical attention is readily available.